-The leitmotif of all competitive location models is the existence of interconnections between four variables: purchasing power (demand), distance, attractiveness of the facility, and market share.
+The leitmotif of all competitive location models is the existence of interconnections between four variables: purchasing power (demand), distance, attractiveness of the facility and market share.
 The first indicated variables are independent variables, while market share is a dependent variable.

 Each competing facility, e.g. a commercial facility, has a "sphere of influence".
 It is determined by his level of attractiveness.
 More attractive objects have a larger radius of their sphere of influence.
-The purchasing power expended by the consumer in the influence sphere of several objects is divided equally between competing objects (Drezner & Drezner, 2016).
+The purchasing power expended by the consumer in the sphere of influence of several objects is divided equally between competing objects (Drezner & Drezner, 2016).

-Competitive location models have a number of applications, e.g. they enable the location of shopping centres, stores (e.g. grocery stores, speciality stores - household appliances; footwear; bookshops; computers, jewellery...), restaurants (fast food, cafes, ice cream parlors...), gas stations, bank branches, and other.
+Competitive location models have a number of applications, e.g. they enable the location of shopping centers, stores (e.g. grocery stores, specialty stores - household appliances; footwear; bookstores; computers, jewelry...), restaurants (fast food, cafes, ice cream parlors...), gas stations, bank branches and other.

 7.9.
-Gravity model for the intercontinental supply chain
+Gravity model for intercontinental supply chain

 Gravity models can serve as suitable assessment tools for estimating cargo delivery to ports, with time and distance costs playing an important role (Wang & Li, 2021).
-To analyse the interaction patterns of retail regions associated with different agglomerations, Reilly created a gravity model of goods flows as follows:
+To analyze the interaction patterns of retail regions associated with different agglomerations, Reilly created a gravity model of goods flows as: